-Hormone Replacement Therapy or HRT is a common treatment prescribed to women experiencing many of the symptoms related to the menopause.
-These include hot flushes, night sweats, mood swings, vaginal dryness and low libido.
+Hormone replacement therapy (HRT) is a hormone treatment prescribed to women experiencing many of the symptoms related to the menopause.
+These include hot flushes, night sweats, mood swings, vaginal dryness, and low libido.

 What Are The Benefits of HRT?

-Hormone Replacement Therapy offers many women relief from the unpleasant symptoms associated with the menopause.
-Menopause symptoms can have a serious impact on a woman's personal and professional life - as shown in our study on menopause in the workplace.
+Menopause symptoms can have a serious impact on a woman's personal and professional life, as detailed in our study on menopause in the workplace.

-HRT not only offers relief from menopause symptoms, but it also helps prevent diseases associated with declining hormone levels such as osteoporosis.
+HRT not only offers relief from menopause symptoms, but it also helps prevent diseases associated with declining hormone levels such as osteoporosis and cardiovascular disease.

-“As women are spending an extended part of their lives in the menopausal state, ensuring you empower yourself with up to date information to make informed decisions, will enable you to ensure maintaining quality of life during this phase of your life” Dr Nicky Keay CMO Forth.
+“As women are spending an extended part of their lives in the menopausal state, ensuring you empower yourself with up to date information to make informed decisions, will enable you to ensure maintaining quality of life during this phase of your life” Dr Nicky Keay, Chief Medical Officer at Forth

 What Are The Risks?

 There has been a lot of misleading information in the press on the increased risks of developing breast cancer due to HRT.
-However, having an unhealthy lifestyle such as being overweight, smoking and drinking too much alcohol pose a far higher risk of developing breast cancer than taking HRT.
+However, according to a BMJ editorial published in 2019 on HRT and breast cancer1 the risks of developing breast cancer due to an unhealthy lifestyle - such as being overweight - poses a risk of developing breast cancer that is six times higher than that posed by taking combined HRT.

 How Long Can You Take HRT?

-HRT can be taken for as long as needed, however, the risks of developing breast cancer increase if HRT is taken for longer than 1 year.
+HRT can be taken for as long as needed, however, generally not recommended for an extended time.

 What Are The Different Types Of HRT?

-The two main hormones used in Hormone Replacement Therapy are:
+The two main hormones used in HRT are:

 How To Take HRT

-There are two different types of HRT treatment courses, these are cyclical (or sequential) HRT and continuous HRT.
+There are two different types of HRT treatment regimes, these are sequential and continuous.

-- Monthly HRT - oestrogen daily, progestogen alongside it for the last 14 days of the cycle
+Monthly HRT is where oestrogen is taken daily, and progesterone is taken alongside it for the last 14 days of each month.

-- Three-monthly HRT - oestrogen every day, and progestogen alongside it for around 14 days every three months
+3-monthly HRT is where oestrogen is taken daily, and progesterone is taken alongside it for around 14 days every 3 months.

 What Are The Alternatives To HRT?